Main Menu (Mobile)- Block

 Double immunogold labeling in mouse brain is used to distinguish different cell types.
 Protocol was optimized to preserve antigenicity and synaptic ultrastructure (arrows).

 Neuron expressing a fluorescent protein engineered by the Looger Lab was reconstructed from immunogold labeled serial sections of the mouse brain.
 Synapses (red arrows) are readily identifiable.
-Figure is modified from Viswanathan et al. (in press).
+Figure is modified from Viswanathan et al. (2015).